 Psychology students have numerous opportunities for cross-cultural travel experiences.
 Historically, students have travelled to Papua New Guinea and participated in a long-distance bicycle tour of California and Arizona.
-Upcoming trips include Play Therapy students traveling to Florida and a bicycling trip through Cuba.
+Upcoming trips include Play Therapy students traveling to Florida.

 For other service learning and academic travel possibilities, visit mvnu.edu/travel.

 MVNU has many endowed scholarships available for students of a wide variety of backgrounds and majors.

 MVNU Psychology graduates are successful in being admitted to and completing graduate school programs in many areas like counseling, school psychology, school counseling and marriage and family therapy, and go on to gain valuable educational experiences in life after MVNU.
 Graduates are successful in securing employment in a diverse range of fields including mental health, human resources, and nonprofit services.